0xsequence/trails-contracts/docs/SAPIENT_SIGNER.md

 *   `ECDSA` (from `@openzeppelin/contracts/utils/cryptography/ECDSA.sol`): For elliptic curve digital signature recovery.
 *   `ILiFi` (from `lifi-contracts/Interfaces/ILiFi.sol`): Interface for LiFi bridge data.
 *   `LibSwap` (from `lifi-contracts/Libraries/LibSwap.sol`): Library for LiFi swap data.
-*   `AnypayLifiFlagDecoder` (from `./libraries/AnypayLifiFlagDecoder.sol`): Custom library to decode LiFi call data using a flag-based strategy.
+*   `AnypayLiFiFlagDecoder` (from `./libraries/AnypayLiFiFlagDecoder.sol`): Custom library to decode LiFi call data using a flag-based strategy.
 *   `AnypayLiFiInterpreter`, `AnypayLiFiInfo` (from `./libraries/AnypayLiFiInterpreter.sol`): Custom library and struct to interpret and standardize LiFi operation details.

 ### 3.4.
 Errors